ngys9919/bells-test/README.md

 | large tv screens | Extra extra large | xxl | ≥1400px, max:1580px |

-This simple website has a Bells logo and navigational bar with Home, About and Contact Us links in the landing page.\
+This simple website has a BellsTech logo and navigational bar with Home, About and Contact Us links in the landing page.\
 This provides an inner site navigation that allows the user to view the different pages in the site.\
 It also uses navbar, carousel, container, cards, form, badge, button and radio buttons from CSS Bootstrap.